 - Begin rescue breathing, if the person isn’t taking in air.

 - Give the person naloxone.

 Naloxone wears off in about an hour.
 A person who has overdosed may stop breathing then and need another shot.
-It's important to stay with the person until help arrives.
-He may need more doses of naloxone or other emergency care.
+It's important to call 911 and stay with the person until help arrives.
+They may need more doses of naloxone or other emergency care.